 1. Buying a home when you are planning to move soon.

 Historically low mortgage interest rates, and the knowledge that they will go up again, make a lot of people feel like the time to buy a house is NOW.
+This year, COVID has wrecked havoc on the PCS season, and caused many families to revise their moving plans, so you may feel ready to move forward.
 But buying a home is a major purchase, and it may or may not be your best decision.
 If you’re not going to stay for at least three years chances are you may end up losing money, rather than realizing any equity.
 No one enjoys writing a check at closing to cover the deficiency between their net and their payoff.
 And don’t assume you could just “rent” it if you aren’t in a position to sell.
 If you aren’t in an area with a strong rental market that would at least cover the amount of your mortgage, then perhaps you should wait to enter the homebuyer market.

 2. Failing to get pre-approved for a home loan